Hirogami Preview – Origami Meets Action Platforming

 What We Want to See in the Full Game

-The demo gives a small but confident glimpse into Hirogami, and it raises a few hopes for the final release.
-Expanding the number of transformations would be an obvious next step, since the two already included are both engaging and practical.
-If later levels introduce new forms with equally distinct uses, the gameplay could stay fresh throughout.
+It’s a small, confident taste of Hirogami, and it gets one or two hopes up for the full release.
+Increasing the varieties of transformation would seem a natural next step, as both canvassed are engaging and useful.
+Should later levels introduce new shapes with equally specific functions, the gameplay could remain fresh throughout.

-More complex level designs would also help the experience grow.
-The demo shows a good balance of direction and exploration, but seeing this evolve into larger, more intricate stages with layered challenges would make the platforming stand out.
-Combat is another area where refinement would be welcome.
-Adding more weight and impact to Hero’s basic attacks could make encounters feel just as satisfying as traversal.
+More intricate level designs would also have made it more expansive.
+The demo demonstrates a solid split between direction and exploration, but it's how this crosses over into the larger, more multifaceted levels with layered challenges that would have made the platforming sing.
+Also, combat would be nice to polish up.
+By adding a bit more weight and impact to Hero’s basic attacks, encounters could feel just as satisfying as Hero’s traversal.

 Final Thoughts

-If the final release builds on this foundation with more forms, creative levels, and refined combat, Hirogami has the potential to be one of the standout platformers of 2025.
+If the full release is built on top of this solid base with more forms, weird levels and tighter combat, Hirogami could be one of the platformers to watch in 2025.